uwdata/termite-data-server/README.md

 bin/setup.sh
 ```

-To launch the web server, execute the following commnand.
+To launch the web server, execute the following command.
 A dialogue will appear.
 Click on "start server" to proceed.

 ```
 bin/start_server.sh
 ```

 A demo script is included in this repository.
-Executing the following commnd will download the 20newsgroups dataset, build a LDA topic model with 20 latent topics, and launch the web server.
+Executing the following command will download the 20newsgroups dataset, build a LDA topic model with 20 latent topics, and launch the web server.

 ```
 bin/demo.sh